unxversal/cxmpute-core/public/docs/index.md

 ## Testnet Phase

 🎉 **All services are currently free!** During our testnet phase, you can use all Cxmpute services without charges.
-You also earn rewards based on usage and referrals.
+Pricing for the mainnet launch is **to be determined (TBD)**.

+Join our [Discord community](https://discord.com/invite/CJGA7B2zKT) to stay updated on pricing announcements, give feedback, and connect with other developers building with Cxmpute.

 [Learn more about rewards →](/docs/rewards)